Home > Heart Health, Nutrition > Healthy Heart Tips

 Note: DV = Daily Value

-Source: National Institutes of Health Office of Dietary Supplements (a)
+Source: National Institutes of Health Office of Dietary Supplements (link)

 In the zinc study, the researchers singled out antioxidants as potentially having cardioprotective properties.
 Most conventional cardiologists encourage patients to get the lion’s share of their antioxidants and nutrients from food.
 Whole grains are perhaps the most popular food group that is suggested for just that purpose.
 However, a surprising study from March 2010 questions whether the addition of whole grains really does much to increase antioxidant activity in the human body.